johnmanny/parallel_computing/appointment_prediction/batch_version/README.md

 ## Use
 ```
 make		// compiles work-in-progress batch version 'batch_main'
-make runB	// runs work in progress batch_main
+make run	// runs work in progress batch_main
-make batch_o	// runs old batch which guesses prediction from uneven examples
-make runO	// runs old one
 make clean	// cleans directory
 ```

 ## Notes
-These files are very, very dirty because of a time crunch.
-I will look to clean it up soon.
-Also, currently does not have error checking and the work-in-progress version still has bugs that are being worked out.
+- These files somewhat dirty but should be considered the final result of the prediction network.
+With default settings, the network predicts with around 65% accuracy with the data broken up in the defined way in the files (shuffled after each training set runthrough, equal number of no/yes cases)

+- The main network actually learns in a method that is more accurately described as a mini-batch gradient descent method of supervised neural net learning.